Ashen light: History of observations

-Light source theories
+Light source hypotheses

-The Keck telescope on Hawaii reported seeing a subtle green glow and suggested it could be produced as ultraviolet light from the Sun splits molecules of carbon dioxide (CO_{2}), known to be common in Venus' atmosphere, into carbon monoxide (CO) and oxygen (O_{2}).
+The Keck telescope on Hawaii reported seeing a subtle green glow and suggested it could be produced as ultraviolet light from the Sun splits molecules of carbon dioxide (CO_{2}), known to be common in Venus's atmosphere, into carbon monoxide (CO) and oxygen (O_{2}).
 However, the green light emitted as oxygen recombines to form O_{2} is thought too faint to explain the effect, and it is too faint to have been observed with amateur telescopes.

 In 1967, Venera 4 found the Venusian magnetic field to be much weaker than that of Earth.
 This magnetic field is induced by an interaction between the ionosphere and the solar wind, rather than by an internal dynamo in the core like the one inside Earth.
 Venus's small induced magnetosphere provides negligible protection to the atmosphere against cosmic radiation.
 This radiation may result in cloud-to-cloud lightning discharges.

-It was hypothesized in 1957 by Urey and Brewer that CO+, CO and O ions produced by the ultraviolet radiation from the Sun were the cause of the glow.
-In 1969, it was hypothesized that the Ashen light is an auroral phenomena due to solar particle bombardment on the dark side of Venus.
+It was hypothesised in 1957 by Urey and Brewer that CO+, CO and O ions produced by the ultraviolet radiation from the Sun were the cause of the glow.
+In 1969, it was hypothesised that the Ashen light is an auroral phenomena due to solar particle bombardment on the dark side of Venus.

 Throughout the 1980s, it was thought that the cause of the glow was lightning on Venus.
 The Soviet Venera 9 and 10 orbital probes obtained optical and electromagnetic evidence of lightning on Venus.
 Also, the Pioneer Venus Orbiter recorded visible airglow at Venus in 1978 strong enough to saturate its star sensor.
 In 1990, Christopher T. Russell and J. L. Phillips gave further support to the lightning hypothesis, stating that if there are several strikes on the night side of the planet, in a sufficiently short period of time, the sequence may give off an overall glow in the skies of Venus.
 The European Space Agency's Venus Express in 2007 detected whistler waves, providing further evidence for lightning on Venus.

 The Akatsuki spacecraft, by Japan's space agency JAXA, entered orbit around Venus on 7 December 2015.
-Part of its scientific payload includes the Lightning and Airglow Camera (LAC) which is looking for lightning in the visible spectrum (552-777 nm).
+Part of its scientific payload includes the Lightning and Airglow Camera (LAC) which is looking for lightning in the visible spectrum (552–777 nm).
 To image lightning, the orbiter has sight of the dark side of Venus for about 30 minutes every 10 days.
 No lightning has been detected in 16.8 hours of night-side observation (July 2019).